Ohio State ranked No. 4 in latest AP women’s basketball poll - NewsBreak

 The Buckeyes (4-0) were ranked No. 4 in the latest AP Poll after dominant wins over Ohio and McNeese State by 30 and 56 points, respectively.
 In the last two weeks, OSU has jumped up ten spots in the AP poll and is now considered one of the top-four teams in the country.

-AP’s rankings had drastically changed after three teams in the top four of last week’s poll lost.
-No. 2 Stanford, No. 3 Texas, and No. 4 Iowa all lost with the Cardinal staying put at 2, the Longhorns dropping 16 spots, and the Hawkeyes going down to No. 9.Columbus wins bid for 2027 Women’s Final Four
+AP’s rankings had drastic changed after three teams in the top-four of last week’s poll lost.
+No. 2 Stanford, No. 3 Texas, and No. 4 Iowa all lost with the Cardinal staying put at 2, the Longhorns dropping 16 spots, and the Hawkeyes going down to No. 9.Who are the possible Big Ten title game opponents if Ohio State beats Michigan?

 Ohio State continued its rampant scoring over the past week, scoring over 82 points in all four games to start the season.
 Four players reached double-figured on Thursday against Ohio with five hitting at least on Sunday versus McNeese State.